Error-331/code_tests/docs/bible/links.md

 Blessed Poor - March 24 (do not be righteous in your own eyes, apply the Ten Commandments to the conscience of the lost, moral law);

 Spiritual Hunger - March 25 (the Law is satisfied with the cross, need for the righteousness);

+The State of Contrition - March 26 (true love of Christ and God, manifestation of true love);